- sextillion (n.)

 - shadow (v.)

-- Middle English schadowen, Kentish ssedwi, from late Old English sceadwian "to protect as with covering wings" (cf. also overshadow), from the root of shadow (n.).
-Cf. Old Saxon skadoian, Dutch schaduwen, Old High German scatewen, German (über)schatten.
+- Middle English schadowen, Kentish ssedwi, from late Old English sceadwian "to protect as with covering wings" (also see overshadow), from the root of shadow (n.).
+Similar formation in Old Saxon skadoian, Dutch schaduwen, Old High German scatewen, German (über)schatten.
 From mid-14c. as "provide shade;" late 14c. as "cast a shadow over" (literal and figurative), from early 15c. as "darken" (in illustration, etc.).
 Meaning "to follow like a shadow" is from c.1600 in an isolated instance; not attested again until 1872.
 Related: Shadowed; shadowing.

 - shadow boxing (n.)